Heat kernel estimates for stable-driven SDEs with distributional drift: Proofs

 Now with the lower part:

 Let us write

 where, for the last equality, we have used the cancellation argument:

-The point of this cancellation is to compensate singularities in $v^{-1+\frac{\beta}{\alpha}q'}$ through a control involving $|z-w|^\vartheta$ for some $\vartheta>\beta$ and the regularization properties of the thermic kernel, (\ref{spatial-moments}).\\ In order to control the function inside the integral in (\ref{elepe-norm-th}), we now write:
+The point of this cancellation is to compensate singularities in $v^{-1+\frac{\beta}{\alpha}q'}$ through a control involving $|z-w|^\zeta$ for some $\zeta>\beta$ and the regularization properties of the thermic kernel, (\ref{spatial-moments}).
+Next, let us distinguish whether this difference is in diagonal or off-diagonal regime. \begin{itemize} \item \textbf{Diagonal case: $|z-w|\leq (u-s)^\frac{1}{\alpha}$}.
+Let us write

-We will treat those two terms separately, although they both appeal to similar arguments.
-Let us start with the first one, $|\nabla^j\bar{p}_{\alpha} (u-s,x-w) - \nabla^j\bar{p}_{\alpha} (u-s,x-z)||\nabla^k p_\alpha (t-u,w-y)|$.
-Here, we want to control this term with $\bar{p}_\alpha (u-s,w-x)$ in order to use the convolution properties of the $\bar{p}_\alpha$ w.r.t. the variable $w$.
-This will come at the price of singularities in time appearing, a price that will have an impact later on when using a Gronwall lemma, and will impose the constraints \textbf{(\ref{GR})} on the parameters.
-This approach will guide the computations for the thermic part of $\mathfrak{q}$. \begin{itemize} \item \textbf{Diagonal case:} $|w-z|<\frac{1}{2}(u-s)^{1/\alpha}$.
-We use Lemma \ref{holder-noise} to write

-where we introduced a free exponent $\zeta \in (0,1]$ (throughout this proof, $\zeta$ does \textit{not} denote the gap to singularity).
-This control will turn out to be useful when using Lemma \ref{deriv-density-lemma} in order to compensate time singularities in $v$. \item \textbf{Off-diagonal case:} $|w-z|\geq\frac{1}{2}(u-s)^{1/\alpha}$\\ This inequality indicates that, essentially, $\bar{p}_{\alpha} (u-s,x-w)$ and $\bar{p}_{\alpha} (u-s,x-z)$ are not so alike, meaning there is no point using a Taylor formula.
-We can however write

-Notice that we only introduced $ \frac{|w-z|}{(u-s)^{\frac{1}{\alpha}}} $ for the term in $x-w$.
-This term will be later treated alongside that of the diagonal case.
-The second term involving $\bar{p}_{\alpha} (u-s,x-z)$ will be handled separately, and, in particular, when $|x-y|\lesssim |w-y|$, we will see that we cannot use the regularization properties of the stable kernel, meaning that adding a singularity in $(u-s)$ would be worthless. \end{itemize}